Beyond Text Compression: Evaluating Tokenizers Across Scales

 Image tokenization has enabled major advances in autoregressive image generation by providing compressed, discrete representations that are more efficient to process than raw pixels.
 While traditional approaches use 2D grid tokenization, recent methods like TiTok have shown that 1D tokenization can achieve high generation quality by eliminating grid…

-May 23, 2022research area Privacy, research area Speech and Natural Language Processingconference ACL
+April 15, 2024research area Speech and Natural Language Processingconference EACL